 |Corn Snakes||2 – 5 feet||Docile, hardy, and disease resistant.||$25 – $40||15 – 20 years|

-As a beginner with snakes, you should consider the temperament of your new pet.
-You should also be ready to live with the snake for a very long time because snakes live for many years.
+As a beginner with snakes, consider the temperament of your new pet and what you’re looking for.
+You should also be ready to live with your new snake for a very long time because snakes live for many years.
 Some snakes live 20 to 30 years.

 Buying new equipment for a pet snake can be daunting.
-Probably you’re a beginner and you don’t know where to start or what to buy.
-The good news is in this section we’ve provided a checklist for all anything you may need for a new snake.
+You might be a beginner and don’t know where to start or what to buy.
+The good news is in this section we’ve created a checklist for everything you may need for a new snake.

 |Snake cage/terrarium/tank||$50 – $400|